PFH spectral invariants and $C^\infty$ closing lemmas: Periodic Floer homology

 Here $\tau$ is a homotopy class of trivialization of the bundle $E$ over the orbits $\alpha_i$ and $\beta_j$, while $c_\tau$ denotes the relative first Chern class, $Q_\tau$ denotes the relative self-intersection number, and $\op{CZ}_\tau(\gamma^k)$ denotes the Conley-Zehnder index of the $k^{th}$ iterate of the periodic orbit $\gamma$ with respect to $\tau$.
-The detailed definitions of these notions are not important for the present discussion but may be found in \cite[\S3]{bn} for the analogous case of ECH, or in \cite[\S2]{ir} for the more general case of stable Hamiltonian structures which includes both PFH and ECH.
-If $C\in\M^J(\alpha,\beta,Z)$, we write $I(C)=I(\alpha,\beta,Z)$.
+The ECH index $I(\alpha,\beta,Z)$ does not depend on the choice of trivialization $\tau$, although the individual terms on the right hand side do.
+For the proof of this fact, and for detailed definitions of the above notions, see \cite[\S3.3]{pfh2}, or \cite[\S2]{ir} for the more general case of stable Hamiltonian structures which includes both PFH and ECH.

-A key property of the ECH index is that if $J$ is generic (so that relevant moduli spaces of somewhere injective $J$-holomorphic curves are cut out transversely), if $[\alpha]\cdot[\Sigma]>g$ (see Remark~\ref{rem:admissible} below), and if $I(C)=1$, then $C$ is a (possibly empty) finite linear combination of ``trivial cylinders'' $\R\times\eta$ where $\eta$ is a periodic orbit, plus an embedded holomorphic curve of Fredholm index $1$, so that it lives in a $1$-dimensional moduli space, which becomes $0$ dimensional after modding out by the $\R$ action above.
-See e.g.\ \cite[Prop.\ 3.7]{bn}.